Don't think the garden loses its ecstasy in winter. It's quiet but the roots are down there riotous.

-If temperatures en route or at destination are projected to be below 32 degrees or above 80 degrees F, your plant order may be placed on hold to avoid damage.
+If temperatures in transit or at destination are projected to be below 32 degrees F, your plant order may be placed on hold to avoid damage.
 We ship non-plant items every day.
 Please email us if you have questions about delivery times.
 We will contact you if weather precludes safe shipping of tender plants.
-You can also look at weather forecasts for points between our growing grounds in northern California and your location to see if the weather will be appropriate to ship safely.
+You can also check weather forecasts for points between Northern California and your location to see if the weather will be appropriate to ship safely.

-Many of our plants are not suitable for year-round growing outdoors in Zones 3-8.
+Many of our plants are not suitable for year-round growing outdoors in some zones.
 Please check your USDA Zone prior to placing an order so you can make the appropriate selection.

-New olive varieties include Nocellara del Belice, Bella di Cerignola, Cailletier and Lucques.
-These represent some of the most cherished table olives in the world and you'll find out why when you taste them.
+As of December 2023, new crops of Santa Caterina, Nocellara del Belice, Bella di Cerignola, Cailletier, Taggiasca and Kalamata olive trees are now ready.
+These represent some of the most cherished table olives in the world and you'll find out why when you pop one in your mouth.